 We are the partner for your journey to implement accessibility, accommodation and respect.

-The Precisionists, Inc. (TPI), a Benefits Corporation, creates jobs for individuals across a broad range of disabilities.
+The Precisionists, Inc. (TPI), a Benefit Corporation, creates jobs for individuals across a broad range of disabilities.
 Initially, the company is focused on working with those on the autism spectrum, disabled veterans, hearing impaired, and visually impaired.
 The national company provides industry best practices for delivering administrative and technology services in a nurturing and team-based environment.
 TPI is heavily committed to creating jobs for individuals with disabilities in all of the markets we serve.

 Ernie Dianastasis, CEO of TPI, Thorkil Sonne, CEO of Specialisterne and Jack Markell, Governor of Delaware